olleolleolle/fast-tcpn/README.md

 ### Callbacks

 Convenient way to obtain results of simulation is provided by callbacks.
-They can be defined for transitions (before and after firing) and for places (when adding and when removing tokens).
+They can be defined

+* for transitions (before and after firing)
+* for places (when adding and when removing tokens)
+* for clock (before and after changes)

 Callbacks are defined using `TCPN#cb_for` method.
-First parameter of the method defines if the callback concerns transitions or places.
-Second optional parameter defines when callback should be fired.
-For transition it can be either `:before` or `:after`.
-For place it can be `:add` or `:remove` if this parameter is omitted, callback will be fired in both cases.
+First parameter of the method defines if the callback concerns transitions (`:transition`), places (`:place`) or clock (`:clock`).
+Second optional parameter defines when callback should be fired:

+* for transition it can be either `:before` or `:after`
+* for place it can be `:add` or `:remove`
+* for clock it can be either `:before` or `:after`

+If this parameter is omitted, callback will be fired in both cases.

-The block passes to `#cb_for` gets two parameters: first is value of the tag defining when callback is fired (`:before` or `:after` transition is fired, while `:add`ing or `:remove`ing tokens from places).
+The block passed to `#cb_for` gets two parameters: first is value of the tag defining when callback is fired (`:before` or `:after` transition is fired, while `:add`ing or `:remove`ing tokens from places).
 Second parameter is event object holding details of the event.
+It is:

+* for transition callback -- Transition::Event object with
+  fields:
+    * `transition` -- name of transition being fired
+    * `binding` -- token binding used to fire (`place => token(s)`
+    Hash)
+    * `clock` -- current clock value
+    * `tcpn` -- TCPN object representing network being run
-For transition callback it is Transition::Event object, for place callback it is Place::Event.
+* for place callback -- Place::Event
+    * `place` -- name of place being changed
+    * `tokens` -- list of tokens added ore removed
+    * `clock` -- current simulation clock (only for timed places, for not timed this is `nil`
+    * `tcpn` -- TCPN object representing network being run
+* for clock callback -- TCPN::ClockEvent object
+    * `clock` -- current value of simulation clock
+    * `previous_clock` -- previous value of simulation clock (for
+    `:before` this one is `nil`)
+    * `tcpn` -- TCPN object representing network being run

 ## Known Errors and Pitfalls

+### Arrays and Hashes as token values

+Arrays and Hashes are used to describe tokens (their list, values and timestamps).
+Therefore passing an Array or a Hash that itself should be a token value will not work.
+If you need to do it, either encapsulate the Array or the Hash into your own class or just create an empty class that extends Array or Hash -- this should work too.

 ### Cloning problems